This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 One huge benefit to camper life is how affordable it is!
 Our monthly budget while traveling full time is less than half of what we spent living in a stationary home in Eugene, Oregon.

-Our monthly income while traveling is a combination of Tom’s retirement pension (Tom is a retired paramedic/firefighter), occasional work that presents itself on our travels (last spring we spent 6 weeks in central Oregon teaching at an outdoor science school), and I receive a small (but growing!) monthly income from this blog (thanks for reading, and if you really dig the blog learn how you can help support it.)
+Our monthly income while traveling is a combination of Tom’s retirement pension (Tom is a retired paramedic/firefighter), occasional work that presents itself on our travels (last spring we spent 6 weeks in central Oregon teaching at an outdoor science school), and I receive a monthly income from this blog (thanks for reading)!

 Other options for income while traveling include: online freelance work, remote office work, and work camping positions.
 With that said, be sure to do some research before you take a paid work camping job.
 Many of the companies that hire work campers are notorious for exploitative labor practices.
 If you'd like to read more about work camping and some of its pros and cons check out the fantastic book Nomadland by Jessica Bruder.